christophergandrud/yrcurnt_corrected/README.Rmd

 parliaments.
 In these cases the current **yrcurnt** variable is not a valid measure of *government* election timing.

-    + It is not always clear how the original coders chose the chief executive election.
-For example, while the Austrian figurehead presidential elections are recorded, in Germany Bundestag, not figurehead presidential elections are used.

 - Some countries are less clear cut in that they are semi-presidential.
 Nonetheless, in a number of these cases (e.g. Romania), however, the PM is the clear leader of the government and the domestic policy agenda.
 These powers are most relevant for studying things